Home/ Blog/ Preventive Care/

 Close up of a senior black woman is seen getting a shot-4.jpeg

 Tetanus is an infection caused by a bacteria, Clostridium tetani , which can be found in the soil.
 The bacteria can enter the body through open wounds or cuts in the skin.
-Tetanus symptoms can include painful spasms, and may appear anytime from a few days to several weeks after the bacteria has entered the body.
+Tetanus symptoms can include painful spasms, muscle stiffness, difficulty swallowing, and even difficulty breathing.
+Symptoms May appear anytime from a few days to several weeks after the bacteria has entered the body.

 According to a study done by the University of Tsukuba, Japan, tetanus is far more common in older adults, but can be prevented with vaccination.
 Adults should receive a preventive vaccine dose every 10 years, ensuring it is up-to-date if they ever get a cut in their skin, are bitten by an animal, etc. Adult vaccines for tetanus include:

-• Tdap vaccine protects adults from tetanus, diphtheria and pertussis (whooping cough).
+• Tdap vaccine protects adults from tetanus, diptheria and whooping cough.

 • Td vaccine protects adults from tetanus.